3-4 vs. 4-3 Defense in Football: Which Is Better?

-Unless you’re ready to take a job as defensive coordinator somewhere, fortunately you don’t have to decide.
+Unless you’re ready to take a job as a defensive coordinator somewhere, fortunately you don’t have to decide.
 Both have their positives and negatives, and teams succeed and fail spectacularly with each.
-For the casual football fan it's interesting to watch the drama unfold.
+For the casual football fan, it's interesting to watch the drama unfold.

 Maybe someday some free-thinking defensive coordinator will invent something better, but until that day comes the base 3-4 and 4-3 defenses will stand as the best options out there.
 It may even be possible that the passing game will expand to point where we'll see teams playing a base 3-3 more often at some point, with three roving safeties.

 Until then, fans will continue to debate the pros and cons of each defense, argue about personnel, and praise or defame the coaches responsible.
 But that’s why we love football.
 It’s a complicated game, without easy answers.